metacpan/metacpan-cpan-extracted/distros/R/Rewire/README.md

     process(Str $name, Any $argument, Maybe[Str] $argument_as) : Any

-The process method processes and returns an object or value based on the service named but where the arguments are provided ad-hoc.
+The process method processes and returns an object or value based on the service named but where the arguments are provided ad-hoc. **Note:** This method is meant to be used to construct services ad-hoc and as such bypasses caching and lifecycle effects.

 - process example #1